httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 list_member = item / parameterised
 ~~~

-For example, a header field whose value is defined as a list of labels could look like:
+For example, a header field whose value is defined as a list of identifiers could look like:

 ~~~
-ExampleLabelListHeader: foo, bar, baz_45
+ExampleIdListHeader: foo, bar, baz_45
 ~~~

 and a header field whose value is defined as a list of parameterised labels could look like: